xenvn/xenvn-addon/README.md

 **XenVn - All In One Tools for Xenforo 2**

-**XenVn** is a All-In-One tools for Xenforo 2 with optimized code, multi-function and easy to use...
+**XenVn** addon is an All-In-One tool with many useful features for Xenforo 2.
-With XenVn, your forum will be easier to manage, better perform, improve SEO rankings and reduce conflicts between addons.
+Some outstanding features: Improve security & performance.
+Improve display, experience and SEO for forums, threads, resources.
+Manage download limits for attachments and resources.
+Ad display management and smart ad blocking detector.
+Waiting page to download attachments, resources, URL redirects.
-XenVn is integrated with more than 69+ useful features, compatible with most popular add-ons, styles and XFRM.
+XenVn is compatible with most popular add-ons, styles and XFRM.
+Easy to use and easy to develop.

+Compatible with XenForo version 2.2+, 2.3+ and PHP version 7.4+, 8+.
+Cheapest price ($15) - 1 Years update - Free support - Free setup - Free bug fixes.

 XenVn add-on is developed based on the original Xenforo platform, so it is highly compatible, easy to use and develop.
 Compatible with XenForo version 2.2+ and PHP version 7+, 8+.